 ““Some kids are losing their childhood because their parents are so overprotective,” Skenazy says.
 “Fear is being shoved down their throats at every juncture.
 “Yes, you have to be vigilant, but not to the degree where you are micromanaging and stopping them from thriving and becoming independent.”

-Remember Amedeo, the kid who has to call his mother as soon as he gets off the school bus and provide her with a running description of his movements as he walks home.
-Well, it turns out his mother, Cayle White, an actress and entrepreneur, volunteered to appear on the show because she recognized she was paralyzing her family through her fears.
+Remember Amedeo, the kid who calls his mother as soon as he gets off the school bus and provides her with a running description of his movements walking home.
+Well, it turns out his mother, Cayle White, an actress and entrepreneur, volunteered to appear on the show because she recognized her fears were paralyzing her family.
 “I really felt like we were stuck,” White says.
 “I was holding the whole family back, and something had to change.”

-One of White’s biggest issues was her unnatural fear of her children becoming infected with germs, whether it was from contracting the flu as a result of touching an elevator button or by food poisoning.
+One of White’s biggest issues was an unnatural fear of her children becoming infected with germs, either from contracting the flu as a result of touching an elevator button or by food poisoning.
 “You always hear horrible stories about people getting E. coli from undercooked meat and children dying left and right,” says White, who microwaves already overcooked food to kill off potential bugs.
 I am pretty sure she is overstating the dangers.
 Sure am glad she’s not my Mum.

 “My kids would be begging me for something juicy and tasty, because everything I made would be dry or burned,” admits White, who also uses hand sanitiser once every 20 minutes.
-Unfortunately for White’s kids including Amadeo, her philosophy has always been “Better to be safe than sorry.”
+Unfortunately for White’s kids including Amadeo, her philosophy is “Better to be safe than sorry.”
 Imagine growing up not ever knowing what properly cooked food actually tastes like?